mayashavin/content-submodule-template/example.md

 title: Example
 ---

-This is an example file.
+This is an example file for content.